-Not, not as it relates to accounting.
+Not as it relates to accounting.
 That pretty much covers the bases.
-Uh, when we get into more complex things like, um, for example, if you have PayPal that also integrates with QuickBooks, your banking should also integrate with QuickBooks most of the time.
-All of this data entry that you’re doing from various, uh, donor data databases, I’m trying to think of some of them off the of my head.
+When we get into more complex things like, for example, if you have PayPal that also integrates with QuickBooks, your banking should also integrate with QuickBooks most of the time.
+All of this data entry that you’re doing from various, donor data databases, I’m trying to think of some of them off the of my head.
 I’ve got a couple clients that have membership models or they’d rent the book in rent out community spaces, right?
 All of those different platforms, those eCommerce platforms that allow us to get earned revenue oftentimes integrate really nicely with QuickBooks.
 So rather than paying someone in a very manual way to enter all that detail and you can set that up to be ported right into your accounting system that completely eliminates and streamlines a lot of that.

 Tosha Anderson: (24:12)

 We have a church, for example, their online giving platform.
 We were able to connect with QuickBooks.
 So rather than entering all of those transactions individually, it just gets data dumped right into the accounting system.
-So if there’s any software out there, to your point off that you were making earlier with HR sales, um, you know, especially on the payroll side, any software that you’re using, look and see if QuickBooks is compatible with an in some way.
+So if there’s any software out there, to your point off that you were making earlier with HR sales, you know, especially on the payroll side, any software that you’re using, look and see if QuickBooks is compatible with an in some way.
 I’m sure that there probably isn’t.
 That’s one of the reasons why I like that software.
-They spend a lot of money over there at Intuit, making sure that they’re constantly able to integrate with as many things as possible.
+They spend a lot of money over there at Intuit making sure that they’re constantly able to integrate with as many things as possible.

 Dolph Goldenburg: (24:51)